Drug Lawyer San Francisco CA

 - Any property bought, directly or indirectly, using the proceeds of illegal drug sales; and

 - All property used or intended for use, in committing certain drug crimes.

 Once the property is seized and after a hearing determines that the property is to be forfeited to the government, the property is usually auctioned off at a public auction.
 The proceeds go into a fund to be distributed to various law enforcement groups.

 The law aims to protect an innocent owner whose property is seized while in the possession of another person who is arrested for a drug crime.
 If the owner did not know of the defendant’s actions, the owner may be able to reclaim his property.
-It may be necessary to hire the services of a drug lawyer who San Francisco CA community members rely on to make sure that law enforcement acts lawfully.
+It may be necessary to hire the services of a drug lawyer San Francisco California community members rely on to make sure that law enforcement acts lawfully.
 In addition, any money a defendant uses to pay attorney’s fees in relation to representation in a criminal proceeding is not subject to forfeiture either.

 Contact a Drug Lawyer in San Francisco CA

 If you or someone you know is arrested for a state or federal drug crime, contact an aggressive and experienced drug lawyer in San Francisco CA immediately.
-Call Christopher F. Morales of The Morales Law Firm today to set up a free consultation with a drug lawyer San Francisco CA offers.
+Call Christopher Morales of The Morales Law Firm today to set up a free consultation with a drug lawyer San Francisco CA offers.